Jolg42/prisma-engines-artifacts/README.md

 ## Scope

+In this repository in [all_commits](./artifacts/all_commits/) are all the small artifacts, the SHA checksums and PGP signatures, the big artifacts, the `.gz` archives are too big for a git repository.

+I personally have a private Cloudflare R2 bucket with all the files, which I'm happy to share on request.
+Bucket size: ~44GB.

-Here is the list of the Prisma ORM versions and their Prisma Engines SHA checksums currently discovered by the script:
+Here is the list of the official Prisma ORM versions and their Prisma Engines SHA checksums currently discovered by the script:

 ```json
 {